dmartsapp/shint/readme.md

 > - Download http/https URLs and report site response (no authentication)
 > - DNS resolution report for all URLs or addresses given

->[!CRITICAL]
+>[!CAUTION]
-> This is not a replacement for actual telnet client that comes with most operating systems.
+> This is not a replacement for actual telnet client that comes with many operating systems.
 > This is a hobby project that solves specific problem I encountered during my days as a sysadmin.

 [Latest Release](https://github.com/farhansabbir/telnet/releases/latest)